-Digital transformation in education has been a disruptive force for several years now, just as it has been across almost every industry.
+Digital transformation has been among the top technology trends in education for several years now, just as it has been across almost every industry.

 Until recently, progress toward this kind of transformation has been slow in the education sector, with inconsistent practices, tight budgets, and lack of a unified plan among the most glaring reasons for the delay.

-5 digital trends in education to keep a watch out for:
+5 technology trends in education to watch for:

 - Internet of Things (IoT)